Your Price: $8.50 (You save $8.50)

 In a nation whose religious culture has accommodated Catholics, Protestants, and Jews, Orthodox Christians in North America have been largely overlooked and ignored.
 With few exceptions, their historical experiences remain unrecorded, their documents untranslated, their personalities, institutions, and activities unknown.

 Contemporary American Orthodoxy is the result of the Russian missionaries to Alaska, but also of the migration of peoples from Central and Eastern Europe and the Middle East.
 As a result, it often presents an "ethnic" face to American society.
-Building on an earlier pioneering historical work, Orthodox America (complied for the 1976 American Bicentennial), the present work seeks to provide the reader, both Orthodox and non-Orthodox alike, with a popular narrative account of two hundred years of Orthodox Christianity on this continent.
+Building on an earlier pioneering historical work, Orthodox America (compiled for the 1976 American Bicentennial), the present work seeks to provide the reader, both Orthodox and non-Orthodox alike, with a popular narrative account of two hundred years of Orthodox Christianity on this continent.

 From its humble beginnings in 1974, when a small group of missionaries landed on Kodiak Island, Alaska, Orthodoxy in America has expanded to comprise a church of over two million faithful.
 Yet numerous Americans from all cultural and religious backgrounds have, particularly in recent decades, joined Orthodoxy as well.
 Orthodoxy does have something to say to American society.
 Thus, the story is told on these pages.